ChowWaiTin/Learning-and-Testing-with-Github/Learning Git with Real-Life Applications/README.md

 7. [Push Changes to Global Git Repository](./2.%20Getting%20Started/7._Push_Global_Repository.md)

-## 3. Getting Started - Begin Collaborating
+## 3. Getting Started - Begin Collaborating (Cloning Global Repository to Local Device)
+To begin collaborating to plan the trip together, the developers can start by cloning the global repository into their local device.

+For the steps on how to clone the global repository and find out more, [click here](./3.%20Clone%20Repo%20To%20Start%20Collaborating//1._Clone_Repo.md)!